edwbaker/edwbaker.github.io/urban-nature-project.md

 ## In the media

-- [Urban Nature Project at the Natural History Museum review – it’s a wondrous jungle out there](https://www.theguardian.com/culture/article/2024/jul/21/urban-nature-project-natural-history-museum-london-new-gardens-fern-diplodocus) - The Guardian (2024) - a review of the Urban Nature Project at the Natural History Museum.

 - [The Nature of Tech](https://aws.amazon.com/uki/cloud-services/sustainability-aws-and-nhm/) - Amazon Web Services and the Natural History Museum (2025) - discussing the use of technology in biodiversity research.